NCM 2020.2.6 Release Notes

 Issue: In some environments, after an upgrade to NCM 2020.2.5 or later, NCM pages cannot be accessed.
 When you attempt to open a page that includes NCM data, such as the Node Details page, the message

-Resolution/Work-around: If you encounter this issue, complete the following steps to resolve it:
+Resolution/Work-around: If you encounter this issue, complete the following steps on the main polling engine and all additional polling engines (APEs).

 |Permissions required to modify policy reports|